 After you have received confirmation that your documents have been accepted in Wyoming, it is time to file your dissolution paperwork in your home state and pay any associated fees.

 Dissolution procedures and fees vary from state to state.
 See below for specific dissolution information concerning Delaware and Nevada.

 You are now the proud owner of a Wyoming company!
-Welcome to the Buffalo State!
+Welcome to the Cowboy State!